alecbar/data-structures-and-algorithms/README.md

-# Data Structures and Aglorithsm Review
+# Data Structures and Algorithms Review
-A work in progress, in Python
+A work in progress